 I was intrigued by the ideas shared in the articles mentioned above because even though my husband works from home and could probably be more involved in the day-to-day aspects of our homeschooling, we hadn’t figured out yet what that should look like.
 I really appreciate the ideas shared by these other families, and they’ve given us a lot of food for thought.
 Right now, the question is still on the table for us because my husband Kenny truly does want to be more involved with our homeschooling.

-What my husband has provided for us from the start has been 100% support — spiritually, emotionally and financially.
+What my husband has provided for us from the start has been 100% support — spiritually, emotionally, and financially.
 Kenny was homeschooled along with my sisters-in-law Rosanna and Elizabeth by his father, and homeschooling was something we had both talked about doing years before we had children.
-Although we didn’t start right away when our eldest were school age (for more on that journey, see “My Biggest Homeschooling Blunder: Thinking I’d Be Ready“).
+Although we didn’t start right away when our eldest was school age (for more on that journey, see “My Biggest Homeschooling Blunder: Thinking I’d Be Ready“).
 My husband’s encouragement played a huge role in helping me get to the place where I was ready.

 Once we made that choice and started preparing, he helped me sort through curriculum options and find what we thought would be the best fit for our family.
 When I started struggling with it midway through our first year, he helped me troubleshoot my problems and find solutions.
 He also helped me search for new curriculum and lesson planning strategies that would overcome those issues in the new school year.
-Like Rosanna said, I’d say Kenny is a great “principal” for our homeschool: He sets the standard with me and keeps us all in line (I need it too sometimes).
+Similar to what Rosanna said, I’d say Kenny is a great “principal” for our homeschool: He sets the standard with me and keeps us all in line (I need it too sometimes).

 On a day-to-day basis, I currently do all the teaching.
 Since Kenny does work from home, he will watch an occasional presentation from the girls, come see a new skill they’ve just mastered, and eat lunch with us most days.
 He’s also available for those moments when I need a break from the girls to clear my head and want to talk to an adult for a few minutes.
 He has made a point of trying to attend most elementary presentation days and other important functions in our local homeschool group as well.

 One of the biggest contributions Kenny makes to our daily life as a family is cooking dinner — yes, you read that right, my husband is the chef in our family!
 I am so blessed and grateful for his skills with food and his willingness to share them with us on a daily basis.
-He is a whiz in the kitchen, and not only does his preparation of dinner save me time and an extra thing to think about all day, it provides another opportunity for our girls to learn a skill from him, not just me.
+He is a whiz in the kitchen, and not only does his preparation of dinner save me time and an extra thing to think about all day, but it also provides another opportunity for our girls to learn a skill from him, not just me.
 I do enjoy baking with my eldest daughter Audrey (who loves to cook and bake) from time to time, but I really enjoy letting my husband work his magic in the kitchen and let the girls learn his secrets in the process.

-Things we are currently discussing for future implementation include Kenny teaching a class from time to time, his being more involved in our morning routine and some more of the fun things we do together, like watch educational DVDs as a family and go on our own field trips besides those provided through our local group.
+Things we are currently discussing for future implementation include Kenny teaching a class from time to time, his being more involved in our morning routine, and some more of the fun things we do together, like watch educational DVDs as a family and go on our own field trips besides those provided through our local group.
 We also want the girls to get a better sense that he’s just as involved in the homeschooling planning and follow-through as I am, even though I’ll still do most of the teaching.

 I look forward to reporting back again soon with news about what we implement and how it improves our homeschooling environment, both for our girls and for us.